Brisbane Bears: Legacy

-Since the absorption of Fitzroy's AFL operations, examples of the Bears legacy at the Lions include: the wearing the acronym BBFFC on the back of the jumper (with the BB acknowledging the existence of the Brisbane Bears), the occasional wearing of retro Bears design guernsey during AFL heritage round (Round 18, 2004, and Round 16, 2006, for example), and an Indigenous version of their 1992 guernsey worn on three occasions in 2022, some of the club's medals, including the best and fairest: the Merrett–Murray Medal (jointly named after former Bears captain and games record holder Roger Merrett), the Michael Voss Oval at The Reserve, Springfield (named for homegrown Bears and Lions player Michael Voss), and the Marcus Ashcroft Medal (named for homegrown Bears and Lions player Marcus Ashcroft) for the QClash football match against the Gold Coast.
+Since the absorption of Fitzroy's AFL operations, examples of the Bears legacy at the Lions include: the wearing the acronym BBFFC on the back of the jumper (with the BB acknowledging the existence of the Brisbane Bears), the occasional wearing of retro Bears design guernsey during AFL heritage round (Round 18, 2004, and Round 16, 2006, for example), and an Indigenous version of their 1992 guernsey worn on three occasions in 2022, some of the club's medals, including the best and fairest: the Merrett–Murray Medal (jointly named after former Bears captain and games record holder Roger Merrett), the Michael Voss Oval at The Reserve, Springfield (named for homegrown Bears and Lions player Michael Voss), and the Marcus Ashcroft Medal (named for homegrown Bears and Lions player Marcus Ashcroft) for the QClash football match against the Gold Coast Suns.

 Club facts

 Mascot

 Although koalas are marsupials and not bears, the Bears' mascot was a koala.
 Their logo and uniform also originally featured a koala.